 To cite this particular interview, please use the following:

 Stieb, Cory.
 2021.
 Interview with Breanna Burns.
 The Art of Drag, SIUE, March 30.
-Available URL (ezratemko.com/drag/Breanna-burns).
+Available URL (http://ezratemko.com/drag/Breanna-burns).

-Cory: So, when did you first hear about drag?
-And what was your initial reaction to it?
+Cory: So, when did you first hear about drag, and what was your initial reaction to it?

-Breanna: When I first heard about drag, I was in uh Miami, Florida.
-And it was with, it was when I was a professional tennis player at the time.
-So I um, we were going down Ocean Drive, and you know, I had a friend I was going out with.
-And he told me he’s like, Hey, uh, you know, I looked at– I looked down the street, and there’s a lot of people, so many people, I was like, what the hell is going on over there?
-So, um, so he’s like, oh, they’re drag shows.
+Breanna: When I first heard about drag, I was in, uh, Miami, Florida, and it was with… it was when I was a professional tennis player at the time.
+So, I, um… we were going down Ocean Drive, and, you know, I had a friend I was going out with.
+And he told me, he’s like, “Hey, uh, you know, I looked at… I looked down the street, and there was a lot of people, so many people, I was like, “What the hell is going on over there?”
+So, um, so he’s like, “Oh, they’re drag shows.”
 Like, I was like, “Oh, awesome.
-Like, let’s check it out.”
-And we like pulled up to it.
-And there was a color, a people of color queen.
-She was hosting the show.
+Like, let’s check it out,” and we, like, pulled up to it.
+And there was a color… a people of color queen.
+Um, she was hosting the show.
 She was hilarious.
-And I was like, ‘Oh, this is like a whole new, different lifestyle.”
+And I was like, “Oh, this is like a whole new, different lifestyle.”
 Like, like not lifestyle, night–nightlife.
 That’s what I meant to say.
-But um, I was, I was like, you know, I was very straight acting at the time.
-So, at first I was like, hmm, you know I was like, I don’t know if it’s my cup of tea.
-So, I went to Clarksville, and I like, went to another drag show, and I loved it.
-And I was like, Okay, this is, this is very much like, something I can do.
+But, um, I was, I was like… you know, I was very straight acting at the time.
+So, at first, I was like, hmm, you know, I was like, “I don’t know if it’s my cup of tea.”
+So, I went to Clarksville, and I, like, went to another drag show, and I loved it.
+And I was like, “Okay, this is… this is very much, like, something I can do.”
 And that’s how I started.
 Anyway, I probably went really deep into that question.
+[Laughs]

 Cory: No, that’s good.
 That’s what we want.
 That was a great answer.